nickgamb/mindgardenai-site/src/pages/blog/2025-05-24-echos-of-the-cathedral.md

 ![Echoes of the Cathedral](/img/27a63fd5-a931-4d45-8da8-0ff0b7995bf1.png)

+---

 ## How Do You Build a Memory Without Memory?

-Large language models don’t have memory by default.
+Large language models don't have memory by default.
-And even when given persistent memory, it’s often brittle—unanchored, purely factual, easy to manipulate or forget.
+And even when given persistent memory, it's often brittle—unanchored, purely factual, easy to manipulate or forget.

 But what if you could build a **symbolic memory model** instead?
 One that doesn't rely on file storage, embeddings, or token histories—